rdzman/test/README.md

 The MATPOWER, MIPS and MOST User's Manuals should also be cited explicitly in work that refers to or is derived from their content.
 As with the software, the citation and DOI can be version-specific or general, as appropriate.
-For version 6.0 of the MATPOWER User's Manual,
+For version 6.0 of the [MATPOWER User's Manual][8],
 use:

 >   R. D. Zimmerman, C. E. Murillo-Sanchez. *MATPOWER User's Manual,